The Role of Student Reflection in Health Care Education Pedagogy: Bridging Theory & Practice

 Blase Brown, D.D.S., M.S.

 Blase Brown, D.D.S., M.S., a graduate of Loyola University Chicago, served in the Commissioned Corps of the USPHS and managed two private general dental practices for thirty-five years.
-As Director of Small Group Facilitation at the University of Illinois at Chicago College of Dentistry, Dr. Brown works with teams of faculty to create innovations in student learning and in the development of campus-wide Interprofessional Education (IPE).
+At the University of Illinois at Chicago College of Dentistry, Dr. Brown has worked with teams of faculty to create innovations in student learning and in the development of campus-wide Interprofessional Education (IPE).
+Dr. Brown was recently appointed as the Director of Faculty Engagement for University of Illinois Chicago CAPPIER (Center for the Advancement of Interprofessional Practice, Education and Research).
 As a general dentist, his areas of interest and activity lie in both oral medicine and treating and advocating for individuals with Down Syndrome.

 Speaker agrees that neither they nor members of their immediate family have any financial relationships with commercial entities that may be relevant to their presentation.